grapestone5321/robond-home_service_robot/README.md

 Write a shell script test_slam.sh that will deploy a turtlebot inside your environment, control it with keyboard commands, interface it with a SLAM package, and visualize the map in rviz.
 We will be using turtlebot for this project but feel free to use your personalized robot to make your project stand out!

+### Launch it

+Launch your test_slam.sh file, search for the xterminal running the keyboard_teleop node, and start controlling your robot.
+You are not required to fully map your environment but just make sure everything is working fine.
+You might notice that the map is low quality, but don’t worry about that for now.
+If everything seems to be working fine, move on to the next concept!